sPyOpenSource/jcore/README.md

 I'd like to say special thanks to [Valentin Anger](https://gitlab.com/SyrupThinker) for throughfully testing this code on many different real hardware.
-Also to [Vinay Chandra](https://gitlab.com/vinaychandra) for pushing me to add level 2 protocol to the reference implementations and for testing and providing a Rust kernel example for the project.
+Also to [Vinay Chandra](https://gitlab.com/vinaychandra) for pushing me to add level 2 protocol to the reference implementations and for testing and providing a Rust kernel example for the project, and also for providing a MacOS binary for mkbootimg.
 Further thanks to [Stephen Sherratt](https://gitlab.com/stevebob) for being presistent at fixing issues.
 Many thanks for a very through testing to [Neutru](https://gitlab.com/neutru).